Urban Guide Quebec

 This is why the most important thing on your winter packing list for Quebec City should be a pair of ice cleats/crampons!

-As someone who has fallen, a lot, in Quebec City in winter, I can attest to the usefulness of wearing ice cleats/crampons while walking around the Historic District of Old Quebec, and other neighbourhoods.
+As someone who has fallen a lot in Quebec City in winter, I can attest to the usefulness of wearing ice cleats/crampons while walking around the Historic District of Old Quebec, and other neighbourhoods.
+In recent years I have opted for boots with built-in crampons, which has changed my life!

 Yes, you read that correctly, a parka!
 Quebec City is snuggled along the shores of the Saint-Lawrence River, and Old Man Winter is a crusty bugger who likes to crack his frigid windy whip over the city.